The Global Chairmen and Presidents ProgramNEW

 Asia Learning Experience: Shenzhen, June 2027

-Module 4: Strategic Implications of Energy, Climate, and Space Innovation
+Session 4: Strategic Implications of Energy, Climate, and Space Innovation

-This module examines the next generation of infrastructure innovation—from energy transition to space exploration.
+This session examines the next generation of infrastructure innovation—from energy transition to space exploration.
 In Texas, participants explore how the state leads both fossil fuel production and the rapid scale-up of solar and sustainable technologies.
 In Houston, the program explores the booming commercial space sector and the intersection of defense, R&D, and entrepreneurial disruption.

 In Beijing, participants visit China’s R&D hubs to understand how government policy, research institutions, and corporate investment drive innovation in climate and aerospace—two areas where global leadership is rapidly shifting.